mendhak/Airflow-MS-Teams-Operator/README.md

 * Host: The URL without the https://
 * Schema: https

-Finally, copy the [ms_teams_power_automate_webhook_operator.py](./ms_teams_powerautomate_webhook_operator.py) file into your Airflow dags folder and `import` it in your DAG code.
+Copy the [ms_teams_power_automate_webhook_operator.py](./ms_teams_powerautomate_webhook_operator.py) file into your Airflow dags folder and `import` it in your DAG code.

 ## Usage

-The usage can be very basic from just a message, to a full card with header, subtitle, body, facts, and a button.
+The usage can be very basic from just a message, to [several parameters](#parameters) including a full card with header, subtitle, body, facts, and a button.
 There are some style options too.

 A very basic message: